 Of these options the ones which appealed most were to find some replacement blades or repair the current ones.

-In fact I have some replacement blades – at least I think I do.
+In fact, when I thought about it I realised that I have some replacement blades – at least I possibly do.
 I actually own a second Ambi Silette with another 50mm lens.
 I bought it as an investment because I’m sure these cameras are going to appreciate in value over the years.

 I took the front element out of the 50mm lens an it certainly looked like the aperture assembly is the same on both lenses.
 It would make sense to be the same unit from a manufacturing point of view, so I worked out I have the option of dropping the aperture from my second 50mm lens into the 90mm lens and getting it working that way.
 That also leads to the possibility that another model of Silette could use the same aperture blades and it that’s so it is easy enough to find one second hand so I could get some that way.